Felix404-student/Hack-or-Snooze/README.md

 <h2>Part 1: Explore the Starter Code</h2>
 <p>Download the starter code and start it with <code class="docutils literal notranslate"><span class="pre">python3</span> <span class="pre">-m</span> <span class="pre">http.server</span></code>.
 You
 can then visit the site at <cite>http://localhost:8000/</cite>.</p>
-<p>You will see that stories are displayed and there is functionality to log in
+<p>You will see that stories are displayed, and the story links work, but the navigation bar ones do nothing.
+You will add the functionality to log in and create a user, then later, the features to let users add new
-and create a user.
-(Later, you’ll write the features to let users add new stories, favorite a story, and delete a story.)</p>
+stories, favorite a story, and delete a story.)</p>
 <p>Our front-end app consists of two parts:</p>
 <ul class="simple">
 <li>Classes and methods for the big data ideas: a <cite>Story</cite> class for each story,
 a <cite>StoryList</cite> class for the list of stories, and a <cite>User</cite> class for the logged-in user (if any).
-These methods also handle interacting with the API.</li>
+These methods also need to handle interacting with the API.</li>
 <li>Functions for the UI, handling things like reading form values from forms
 and manipulating the DOM.</li>
 </ul>